Application deadline: 31 July 2024

-You must be a Registered Veterinary Nurse.
-Typically, applicants with a registerable qualification from a Further Education background will enrol on the Graduate Certificate.
-Typically, applicants with a Higher Education (degree) background will enrol on the Postgraduate Certificate.
 The most appropriate qualification for individual applicants will be considered depending on their individual profile.
 You will also need time, energy and commitment.

 Delivery will be by a combination of distance learning and optional study days where guest speakers, seminars and practical classes support the modules.
 A range of distance learning methods will be used, including study notes, e-mail and Harper Adams’ interactive virtual learning environment ‘The Learning Hub’.
 Access to a computer and broadband internet is essential.

 Modules will be assessed by a range of methods, including assignments end of module examination, and practical exams.
 Support in assessment skills is available for those who have not sat an examination recently.

 |£84 payable at the start of the course

 |£200 payable to RCVS at the end of the course

 Students may be eligible for student finance.
 Check the Student Finance page on the Gov.uk website.